neoforged/.github/primers/1.21.9/index.md

     - `OutgoingRpcMethods` - All vanilla outgoing RPC handlers.
     - `PendingRpcRequest` - A pending request made by the minecraft server to the management server.
 - `net.minecraft.server.jsonrpc.api`
-    - `FlatSchema` - Defines the json schema for an item or property, specifying either a reference, type, enum, or array.
     - `MethodInfo` - Defines a method that is handled by the management server, either inbound or outbound.
     - `ParamInfo` - Defines the parameters a specific method takes in.
     - `PlayerDto` - A data transfer object representing the player.